Unified Patent Court

 • Gabriele Alt – Germany; former technical judge at the Boards of Appeal of the European Patent Office (and biotechnology)

-• Michael Alt – Germany; patent attorney at Bird & Bird
+• Michael Alt – Germany; patent attorney in own firm

 • Xavier Dorland-Galliot – France; chairman of the opposition commissions at the French IP Office (INPI)